Skip to Content

 There are also lots of options for sun-protective clothing, from wide-brimmed hats, and sunglasses with UV protection.
 It’s not hard to find clothes with built-in UV filters in sporting goods stores.

-all kids, including babies, need sunscreen if vacations take you to the pool or beach.
+All kids, including babies, need sunscreen if vacations take you to the pool or beach.

 Sunscreen, hats and the right clothing can protect against heat or sun stroke, too.